-US Postal Service rolls out new dog attack prevention program
+US Postal Service rolls out dog attack prevention program

-FOREST, Va.
-(WDBJ) - This week is National Dog Bite prevention week and the United States Postal Service has rolled out a program to help keep its mail carriers safe while on routes.
+This week is National Dog Bite prevention week and the United States Postal Service has rolled out a program to help keep its mail carriers safe while on routes.
 A post office in one of our hometowns is one of the first to get it up and running.

 "We have dog warning cards that are for vicious dogs."